shyleshragu/Java-Applications/README.md

 2. >  show 123456789

-   Here, the application receives the command to print the tweet that was posted online at https://api.twitter.com/1.1/statuses/show.json?123456789.
+   Here, the application receives the command to print the tweet that was posted online with id=123456789.
+This was done by using https://api.twitter.com/1.1/statuses/show.json?123456789 which was the Twitter Api generated link to show the specified tweet.
 If the tweet does not exist with that id, then an error will occur.

 3. > delete 123456789

-   Here, the application receives the command to delete the tweet at https://api.twitter.com/1.1/statuses/destroy/123456789.json.
+   Here, the application receives the command to delete the tweet at id=123456789.
+This was done by using https://api.twitter.com/1.1/statuses/destroy/123456789.json which was the Twitter Api generated link to delete the specified tweet.
 If the tweet does not exist with that id, then an error will occur.
 If the tweet exists with that id, then the program deletes the tweet.

 ### 1.3 Design and Implementation
 A few libraries that were included in maven were: